paulwarren/nzde/dict/P/README.md

 ## pie

 adj.
 (See cf. pie on; half-pie)
 > ca1938 The timber was not set pie (on the stud) The brick landed pie on his head.

-n. the collected remnants of sheepskin from which the wool is plucked(See pie-picker)
+n. the collected remnants of sheepskin from which the wool is plucked (See pie-picker)
 > ca1940 at least

 ## pie house

 n. the place where pie is kept

 ## pie on

-phr. very good, all right [from Maori e pai ana](See cf. kapai)
+phr. very good, all right [from Maori e pai ana] (See cf. kapai)
 > also as exclamation (she's right, ok)

 ## pie on/at

 phr. expert at, very good at.
 > dubious; cf. DNZE

 ## pie wool

 n.
 (See cf. pie n.)

 ## pie-cart

 n. a mobile food shop for mainly takeaway meals.
 > aka pie cart

 ## pie-heap

 n. the heap of pie (qv)